bekynator/Light-gun-and-games/README.md

 <br><br>
 For self-assembly, you will need a photoresistor, a trigger button and the gun body.
 <br><br>
-To connect the gun you need to arduino and 10k resistor to OM, and the rumble motor on request.
+To connect the gun you need to arduino and 10k Ohm resistor, and the rumble motor on request.
 <br><br>
 If you already have a gun dandy Unsolder the LDR and the trigger button on the circuit.
 <br><br>